($1,060) Cost to ship a car from St. Louis, MO to Tucson, AZ

 Factors affecting St. Louis to Tucson car shipping costs

-When transporting your vehicle from St. Louis to Tucson, these factors will influence the cost:
+When you’re arranging vehicle transport from St. Louis to Tucson, keep these cost factors in mind:

 Transport method